laravel/docs/queries.md

                     ->whereTime('created_at', '=', '11:20:45')
                     ->get();

-> {note} These methods can result in significant performance degration, because the database can not make use of indexes for the `where` contions!
+> {note} These methods can result in significant performance degration, because the database can not make use of indexes for the `where` conditions!

 **whereColumn / orWhereColumn**